iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Abstract Algebra/Equivalence Relations, Class.md

 **Observations**

-This is a way of partitioning the domain of the function and reminds be of the construction behind Lesbegue Integral.
+This is a way of partitioning the domain of the function and reminds me of the construction behind Lebesgue Integral.

 #### **Example 1 (2.2.1 in ref) | Congruence of on Modulo n**
 > It's not hard to see that, the equivalence relation under modulo-n is using a mapping $f(x) = \text{mod}(x, n)$ on the set $\Z$, and hence, using the previous example, this function will induce an equivalence relation on the set $\Z$.